derb12/pybaselines/docs/algorithms/index.rst

 ==========

-The currently available baseline correction algorithms in pybaselines can broadly be categorized as polynomial, whittaker, morphological, smooth, spline, classification, optimizers, and miscellaneous (misc) methods.
+The currently available baseline correction algorithms in pybaselines can broadly be categorized as polynomial, Whittaker, morphological, smooth, spline, classification, optimizers, and miscellaneous (misc) methods.
 Note that this is simply for grouping code and helping to explain the internals of this library and **NOT** meant as a hard-classification of the field of baseline correction.
 In reality, many algorithms overlap into several categories,